junxit/us-congress-bills-112/metadata.md

 - 2011-03-09 — Introduced in Senate
 - 2011-03-09 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S1511)
+- 2011-03-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S1707)
+- 2011-03-15 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S1707)
+- 2011-03-15 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S1707)
+- 2011-03-15 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S1707)